 Online-Convert is easy to navigate, and If you’re not sure where to find something, you can use the search function in the bottom-right corner of the page to quickly find out.
 For example, if you want to know whether Online-Convert is capable of making your desired conversion.
 There are also specific converting options for just about every device imaginable.

 Uploading and converting video files won’t be a problem for most users.
 However, if you want to upload files larger than 100MB or simultaneously convert more than four files at once, you’re going to need to upgrade to the premium membership option.
 Consequently, you’ll have to factor in the cost of a premium account if your device usage entails large video conversion or concurrent conversions of various files as you’ll need to pay for a premium account that provides you enhanced performance.

 You don’t have to feel obligated to pay for a premium subscription, though, because Online-Convert’s site is reliable and easy to navigate, with plenty of different choices for formatting.
 Online-Convert is a one-stop-shop, so you don’t have to waste precious space with extra software or browser extensions to handle the conversions.
 Plus, not many other sites on our roundup include a hash generator.

 In the past, the amount of time and money you had to invest in achieving a conversion from WMV files to MP4 wasn’t worth it for anyone.
 These days, you can find plenty of software and several web-based converters that can get the job done quickly and simply.
 Even better, in most cases, you can do it for free.
-Keep in mind that there may be a slight learning curve involved initially, but most of these tools are relatively intuitive.
-If you have a lot of files you want to convert, though, choosing a subscription option may be the best way to get started.
+Keep in mind that there may be a slight learning curve initially, but most of these tools are relatively intuitive.
+If you have many files you want to convert, choosing a subscription option may be the best way to get started.